This is how you start over, vol. II

 It's almost comical.
 But it's also real life, not some fantasy I made up at seventeen.
 And god, does the real thing feel better than the fantasy ever did.

-Not because it's perfect, not even remotely close.
-But because I've worked so fucking hard for it, given it everything I had at times when I really did think there was nothing left to give.
+Not because it's perfect, not even remotely close -but because I've worked so fucking hard for it.

 I had to learn how to be brave after finding every excuse not to.